noahehall/theBookOfNoah/algorithms.md

   - making your day an algorithm that solves the problem of how to live successfully while expending the least amount of energy possible
   -
 ## General terminology
+  - `equation`
-  - `equation` numbers and symbols that, when taken as a whoe, equate to a specific value
+    - numbers and symbols that, when taken as a whoe, equate to a specific value
     - always contains an equals sign
+  - `formula`
-  - formula - combination of numbers and symbols used to express information or ideas
+    - combination of numbers and symbols used to express information or ideas
     - generally show the relationship between two/more variables
   - `algorithm`
     - sequence of steps used to solve a problem